 Consent to engage in sexual activity must be knowing and voluntary; it must exist from the beginning to end of each instance of sexual activity and for each form of sexual contact.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage freely in sexual activity.
 Consent is active, not passive.

 Guidance for Consent:

-- Each participant in a sexual encounter is expected to obtain and give consent to each act of sexual activity.
+Prior to initiating a sexual encounter, one is expected to obtain consent to each act of sexual activity prior to initiating such activity.
 Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.

 - When consent is requested verbally, absence of any explicit verbal response constitutes lack of consent.
 A verbal “no” constitutes lack of consent, even if it sounds insincere or indecisive.

 - If at any time during the sexual activity, any confusion or ambiguity arises as to the willingness of the other individual to proceed, both parties should stop and clarify verbally the other’s willingness to continue before continuing such activity.

 - Either party may withdraw consent at any time.
 Withdrawal of consent should be outwardly demonstrated by words or actions that clearly indicate a desire to end sexual activity.
 Once withdrawal of consent has been expressed, sexual activity must cease.

 - Individuals with a previous or current intimate relationship do not automatically give either initial or continued consent to sexual activity.
 Even in the context of a relationship, there must be mutually understandable communication that clearly indicates a willingness to engage in sexual activity.

 - Consent is not effective if it results from the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual’s ability to exercise their own free will to choose whether or not to have sexual contact.